MicroStrategy/embedding-sdk-docs/docs/embed-report-page/embed-report-properties.md

 ### `customUi`

-Specifies the custom UI settings on the embedded pages, including the MicroStrategy Library home, dossier consumption，dossier authoring, and report consumption pages.
+Specifies the custom UI settings on the embedded pages, including the MicroStrategy Library home, dashboard consumption，dashboard authoring, and report consumption pages.

 #### Properties